 Guardians of the Sky: Birding with the Kogi and Wayuu in Sierra Nevada de Santa Marta

-Our Guide Team
+Our Expert Guide Team

 Day 1-3: El Dorado Cloud Forest Immersion

-Our expedition began with three full days in the misty cloud forests of El Dorado Reserve, where David's intimate knowledge of the endemic species proved invaluable.
+Our expedition began with three full days in the misty cloud forests of El Dorado Reserve, where David Jara's intimate knowledge of the endemic species proved invaluable.
 The extended stay allowed us to explore different trail systems at various times of day, maximizing our chances with the region's most elusive endemics.
 Day one focused on the main trails and common species, day two took us to remote areas for specialized endemics, and day three provided flexibility for return visits to promising locations and photography opportunities.

 Cloud Forest Immersion